How to Read a Sensus Water Meter: Digital and Analog Meters Unveiled!

 Now, let’s step into the main topic.
 How should you read a Sensus water meter?
 Let’s say you are using a Sensus iPERL water meter.
 Then, the Sensus water meter manual reading can be conducted as mentioned below:

-1. On display, there will be 9 digits being displayed, including the decimal number.
+1. On display, 9 digits will be displayed, including the decimal number.

 1. The reading will typically use the first 7 digits to measure your monthly consumption.